Marietas/kickstarter-analysis/README.md

 -	During the Analysis of Outcomes based on Launched date, the main challenge was how to convert the month represented by number to a month represented by a text to display it in the right format in the pivot table.
 Example: how to convert 06 to June.
 To overcome this challenge, I used the function TEXT (value, "format_text").
 To use this function, I added the column "U" and applied the following formula =TEXT(S2,"mmmm").
 Please refer to Colum U on the master data tab.
 -	During the Analysis of Outcomes based on Goals, the main challenge was that I missed adding the outcome filter to the nested formula.
 Therefore, the numbers were not accurate.
 To overcome this challenge, I performed an audit against the master data to confirm the accuracy of the results and then added the segment of the outcome filter to the nested formula.

+## Results
+1. What are two conclusions you can draw about the Outcomes based on Launch Date?
+Regarding the data of the Outcomes based on Launch Date analysis, the following conclusions can be drawn:
+-	There are coherent target goals based on the Launch Date for May, June, and July.
+To support this conclusion, the data for these months show a slightly linear behavior of numbers of failed events.
+-	Louise needs to revaluate her targets for both outcomes (successful and failed events) from January to April and September to November.
+Overall, the results show that by reducing the target goals, she will increase the number of successful events and reduce the number of failed events.
+-	The number of successful and failed events are significantly similar during December, and therefore, the goals for the successful events should be re-assessed for future events during this month.

+2. What can you conclude about the Outcomes based on Goals?
+According to the analysis performed to the Outcomes based on Goals, the following conclusions are considered:
+-	The results of the "Outcomes based on goals" show that any events from $0 to $4,999 and $35,000 to $44,999 are events with a strong probability of success.
+-	Events with goals between dollar-ranges of $25,000 to $34,999 and greater than $45,000 should be re-assed, as they have a really low chance of being successful (less than 25%).

+3. What are some limitations of this dataset?
+-	There is not enough information on the criteria used by Louis to establish the goals.
+The goals could be defined as a percentage of the budget per event, which in this case, the information is missing.
+-	There is no definition of the data in columns K/L/M (Staff_pick, backers_count, and spotlight) mean.
+This missing information could potentially add value to the analysis.
+-	Another data set that could add value to the analysis would be the target audience (family, kids, adults, etc.).
+For example, this information could conclude why the number of successful events increased during the summer months.

+4. What are some other possible tables and/or graphs that we could create?
+-	Outcomes (successful, failed, canceled) per month per year.
+This chart will provide an idea of the behavior of the outcomes through the years and reveal if it is consistent or not.
+-	Outcomes based on goals and launched dates per country.
+This graph will help us understand which country is most likely to have a higher number of successful events.
+We could also add the month to this analysis to understand the audience's behavior in each country against the time zone difference.
+-	On the outcome based on goals analysis, the dollar-range of equal to $50,000 was not required to be shown in the analysis/chart.
+Louise could use these missing records to have a different perspective on the evaluation.